 City of Fort Collins Climate Dashboard

 Welcome to the Fort Collins Climate Dashboard, a snapshot of the community’s progress toward reducing greenhouse gas emissions.
 The City reaffirmed its commitment to ambitious emissions mitigation goals in 2021, with Our Climate Future.
-These community-wide goals are to reduce emissions 20 percent below 2005 levels by 2020 and 80 percent by 2030 with the goal of being carbon neutral by 2050.
-As of 2021, the community had made 24 percent progress compared to the 2005 baseline.
+The community-wide goal is to be carbon neutral by 2050, with interim targets of 50% reduction by 2026 and 80% reduction by 2030, compared to 2005 levels.
+As of 2023, the community had made 27 percent progress compared to the 2005 baseline.

 To learn more about climate action and progress toward emissions reductions goals, sign up for our Climate Action newsletter.